Idalundtorp/ESACCI-/README.md

 A folder with the naming convention of the *../RRDPp/code* folder should be made in the *../RRDPp/FINAL* folder.\

 In the ../RRDPp/RawData folder the user should locate raw data in folders following the naming convention of the *../RRDPp/code* folder.\
-Individual links to raw data are available from the belonging publication in table 3 **INSERT DOI** \
+Individual links to raw data are available from the belonging publication in table 3 **INSERT DOI WHEN AVAILABLE** \

 The *../RRDPp/satellite* folder contains scripts that are related to co-locating data from CryoSat-2, ENVISAT, ERS-1 and ERS-2 to data in the *../RRDPp/FINAL* folder.\

-To do the co-location reference data from the CCI SIT RRDP DOI: 10.11583/DTU.23735679 and satelitte data from able 3 **INSERT DOI** must be downloaded.
+To do the co-location reference data from the CCI SIT RRDP DOI: 10.11583/DTU.23735679 and satelitte data from table 3 **INSERT DOI WHEN AVAILABLE** must be downloaded.

 For an overview of the satellite folder see the diagram above.\

+Temporal and spatial averaging windows are defined in the top of scripts located in the *../RRDPp/code*.
+This information is used as input to the EASEGRID 2.0 script (EASEgrid_correct.py).
+To change spatial and temporal averaging change these parameters.

 # Credits